 I was really disappointed about how these recipes had turned out.
 Since I started this blog in March, this is the first time my baking experiments have failed, especially two times in a row.
 I had only little tofu remaining and I decided to try another recipe immediately because the tofu has to be used within 3 days after opening the box.

 This time I considered 2 points before choosing a recipe, (a) there should not be any creaming involved (I think that beating the tofu was the mistake in the above two recipes) and (b) since my eggless chocolate cake came out so well, I wanted to try another recipe with cocoa.
 I don't know if it's just a sentiment or there is really some science behind it, just like coffee and cocoa, the tofu and cocoa combination also works like a charm.
-I tried this brownie recipe with tofu instead of eggs and got a wonderful result.
+I tried another brownie recipe with tofu instead of eggs and got a wonderful result.
 We did not taste the tofu at all and I bet nobody could ever tell that they are eggless brownies.
 I also wanted to try a brownie recipe because the one which I have posted earlier was baked using a store bought mix, which I think is available only in US and Canada, maybe UK too.

 The original recipe itself is very simple to follow, but I made it even easier by using just one mixing bowl.
 So it's not only an eggless brownie but also a one dish brownie.
 Also these brownies are dense, moist and chewy.